samuelcardillo/NodeJS-boilerplate/README.md

 ### Use the CLI functionalities

-The boilerplate comes with a useful set of arguments that can be used when launching the server.
+The boilerplate comes with a useful set of arguments that can be used when launching the server:

 - `node boilerplate.js --port [port]` : change the port it listen too, default is 5446
-- `node boilerplate.js --db [dbName]` : change the database it initiallity connect too, default is "*boilerplate*"
+- `node boilerplate.js --db [dbName]` : change the database it initially connect too, default is "*boilerplate*"

 You can also mix them up `node boilerplate.js --port 5446 --db Github`